asyml/forte/examples/ner/README.md

 While we choose to define the label compatibility score as a matrix (with shape `[label_cnt, label_cnt]`), which is a more general definition as far as we know.
 Also, this definition brings less parameters.
-Fortunately, this implementation is provided by AllenNLP already so we don't need to rebuild the wheel. we don't apply any label transition restriction since we believe the model should be able to learn such restriction from data itself.
+Fortunately, this implementation is provided by AllenNLP already so we don't need to rebuild the wheel.
+We don't apply any label transition restriction since we believe the model should be able to learn such restriction from data itself.